Imagine you had the power to write anything, yes, anything while protecting your identity.

 Simply put, the power of invisibility and the power of anonymity!

 Get On The Moving Train

 Well, news flash!
 You could not be more wrong.
-Technology is as advanced from the time when impossibility was a word.
-Now, possibilities are the main trends.
+Technology is as advanced as the time when impossibility was a word.
+Now, possibilities are the main trend.

 Your identity is so precious, and you cannot afford to let it be trampled on.
 The rate at which people get dissed for something they sent, or, wrote, online is alarming.
 Some people get laid off from work, simply because they sent a mail to their boss.
 Others just spoke the truth.

 In spite of the freedom of speech and freedom of opinion, blah blah.
 The fact is, most times, people will throw stones at you for your opinions.

 Communicating through emails is gradually phasing out phone calls and others.
 For instance, some countries enacted the whistle-blower policy.
 They are giving money to whoever reveals an illegal operation or corruption, in ‘high places.’
 It will be quite dangerous to send this kind of information with your details and identity in the open.

 An anonymous mail makes it possible to stay hidden, a cloaked hero.

 In simpler terms, an anonymous email is a mail that hides the sender’s identity.
 An anonymous email employs all the technologies needed to make the mail you send, untraceable to you.

 The approaches and methods of sending anonymous emails differ.
 For simplicity, we classify these methods and approaches into two.
 These methods are; the hard and long methods.
 And, the short and straightforward method.